-1968).
+CONDENSED NEAREST NEAGHBOR The best-known and earliest method is condensed nearest neighbor where 1-nn is used as the nonparametric estimator for classification (Hart 1968).
 1-nn approximates the discriminant in a piecewise linear manner, and only the instances that define the discriminant need be kept; an instance inside the class regions need not be stored as its nearest neighbor is of the same class and its absence does not cause any error (on the training set) (figure 8.5).
 Such a subset is called a consistent subset, and we would like to find the minimal consistent subset.

-Hart proposed a greedy algorithm to find $\mathcal{Z}$ (figure 8.6): The algorithm starts with an empty $\mathcal{Z}$ and passing over the instances in $\mathcal{X}$ one by one in a random order, checks if they can be classified correctly by 1-nn using the instances already stored in $\mathcal{Z}$ .
+Hart proposed a greedy algorithm to find $\mathcal{Z}$ (figure 8.6).
+The algorithm starts with an empty $\mathcal{Z}$ and passing over the instances in $\mathcal{X}$ one by one in a random order, checks whether they can be classified correctly by 1-nn using the instances already stored in $\mathcal{Z}$ .
 If an instance is misclassified, it is added to $\mathcal{Z}$ ; if it is correctly classified, $\mathcal{Z}$ is unchanged.
 One should pass over the training set a few times until no further instances are added.
 The algorithm does a local search and depending on the order in which the training instances are seen, different subsets may be found, which may have different accuracies on the validation data.
 Thus it does not guarantee finding the minimal consistent subset, which is known to be NP-complete (Wilfong 1992).